What Is Group Life Insurance?

 Additionally, most group life insurance coverage is based on term life insurance.
 As with all term life insurance, this means that your beneficiaries will only receive your death benefit if something happens during your coverage period, and you won’t be accumulating any cash value.
 When you leave the group, you may have an option to convert your group coverage to individual coverage but it will usually be more expensive, especially if you have health issues at that time.

-Benefits of Group Life Insurance
+Advantages of Group Life Insurance

 While group life insurance might not cover all the bases when it comes to providing for your loved ones and building a financial legacy, there are some advantages to getting this coverage through an employer.